akoimeexx/gatewaysummoners-datapack/notes.md

 Rotating and generating the gateway portal based on facing direction would be ideal, but is low priority since gateway portals can be updated post-generation by regular means.

+Finally, it would be possible to not reset on dimension shift, by tracking separate coordinate sets for each dimension.
+Too much extra bloat for not much additional value, in my opinion.